 Sports in Germany

 Are you thinking about joining the gym in Germany?
 Membership of a sports club costs, on average, €30.
 Meanwhile, an hour’s tennis court rent costs around €20.
 If you want to save on monthly expenses by going for a walk or run, a pair of running shoes costs an average of €78.50.

 Playing sport is almost as much fun as watching it, so why not read more in our Guide to popular sports in Germany?
 If movies are more your thing, you can pick up a cinema ticket for €10-11.

 Taxation and social security in Germany

 Residents in Germany pay personal income tax on worldwide income.
 In certain circumstances, there are other taxes to pay.
 Read more about paying taxes in Germany.

-Social security contributions are high and account for 40% of your wages.
-However, they cover you for health insurance, nursing care, pension, and unemployment.
+Social security contributions are high and account for a significant proportion of your wages.
+They include:

 - Health insurance – 7.3% of your income

 - Nursing care – 1.525%

 Your employer matches all of the above in social security contributions.
 However, several other surcharges might apply, so be sure to read our Guide to social security in Germany.